The best hotels in Daegu

 Don't waste a meal at hotel restaurants unless you're at the Novotel or Grand Hotel level.
 Mid-range hotel restaurants in Daegu are overpriced and forgettable.
 Walk 10 minutes in any direction from Jung-gu and you'll find better food at half the price.

-Daegu's best neighborhoods
+Daegu's best hotel regions

 Jung-gu is where most visitors should base themselves. it's central, walkable, and has the widest range of hotels.
 Suseong-gu is worth the extra cab ride if you want lakeside calm and a more local feel.